Groups and rings definable in d-minimal structures: Definable rings

 However, notice the following fact (which we will use later).

 \begin{remark} Let $G \leq \pair{\K, +}$ be a definable additive subgroup.
 Then, $G$ is a trivial subgroup. \end{remark}

 For higher dimensional rings instead we can say much more.
-Notice that, unlike the o-minimal case, we don't have the DCC for definable groups; however, we are still able to prove Theorem~\ref{thm:field}.
+Notice that, unlike the o-minimal case, we don't have the Descending Chain Condition for definable groups; however, we are still able to prove Theorem~\ref{thm:field}.